mkstp/negotiations-semantic-analyzer/README.md

 3. Save a copy of the transcript as 'your_transcript.txt'

 > [!NOTE]
-> the app uses this [parser module](/src/fathom_preprocessor.py) for format the transcript for parameterization
-> best before date: 1/13/2025
+> the app uses this [parser module](/src/fathom_preprocessor.py) to prep the file for parameterization.
+Best before date: 1/13/2025

 4. Open terminal from the root folder and run *python src/app.py*
 4. Follow the link and use the 'Drag and Drop' button and select 'your_transcript.txt'